-Patricia Gallup, age 61, is our Chairman and Chief Administrative Officer.
+Patricia Gallup, age 64, is our Chair and Chief Administrative Officer.
 Ms. Gallup served as Chief Executive Officer from September 2002 until August 2012 and from 1990 to 2001.
-Ms. Gallup is a co-founder of our Company, and has served on our Board of Directors since its inception and as an executive officer since 1982
+Ms. Gallup is a co-founder of our Company, and has served on our Board of Directors since its inception and as an executive officer since 1982.

-David Hall, age 65, is a co-founder and has served on our Board of Directors since its inception.
-Mr. Hall served as Vice Chairman of our Board of Directors from March 1998 to December 2004.
+David Hall, age 68, is a co-founder of our Company and has served on our Board of Directors since its inception.
+Mr. Hall served as Vice Chair of our Board of Directors from March 1998 to December 2004.
 Mr. Hall was an executive officer from 1982 to 1997, and since then has served as an analyst for our Company.

-Joseph Baute, age 87, has served on our Board of Directors since June 2001 and has served as Vice Chairman since August 2012.
-From 1979 to 1993, Mr. Baute served as Chairman and Chief Executive Officer of Markem Corporation, an industrial marking and coding solutions provider.
-Since 1993, Mr. Baute has worked as an independent consultant.
-Mr. Baute has served on the board of directors of several public and private companies, including the Federal Reserve in Boston, State Street Bank, and Houghton-Mifflin Company, as well as several non-profit organizations.
+Joseph Baute, age 90, has served on our Board of Directors since June 2001, and as Vice Chair since August 2012.
+From 1979 to 1993, Mr. Baute served as Chair and Chief Executive Officer of Markem Corporation, an industrial marking and coding solutions provider.
+Mr. Baute has served on the boards of directors of several public and private companies, including the Federal Reserve in Boston, State Street Bank, and Houghton-Mifflin Company, as well as several non-profit organizations.

-David Beffa-Negrini, age 61, has served on our Board of Directors since September 1994.
+David Beffa-Negrini, age 64, has served on our Board of Directors since September 1994.
 Mr. Beffa-Negrini served as our Senior Vice President, Corporate Marketing and Creative Services from February 2007 until his retirement effective December 31, 2008.
-Mr. Beffa-Negrini served as Co-President of our former Merrimack Services subsidiary from September 2005 to February 2007, and as our Vice President of Corporate Communications from June 2000 to February 2007.
-Mr. Beffa-Negrini served in a variety of senior management capacities in the areas of merchandising, marketing, and communications during his 25 years of employment by the Company.
+Mr. Beffa-Negrini served as Co-President of our former subsidiary Merrimack Services from September 2005 to February 2007, and as our Vice President of Corporate Communications from June 2000 to February 2007.
+Mr. Beffa-Negrini served in a variety of senior management capacities in the areas of merchandising, marketing, and communications during his 25 years of employment with the Company.

-Barbara Duckett, age 70, has served on our Board of Directors since June 2009.
+Barbara Duckett, age 73, has served on our Board of Directors since June 2009.
 From 2000 to 2013, Ms. Duckett served as the President, Chief Executive Officer, and as a member of the board of directors of Home Healthcare, Hospice and Community Services.
 Since April 2011, Ms. Duckett has served as a member of the board of directors of Monadnock Community Hospital.
 She also has served as a director or officer of several other non-profit and privately-held healthcare organizations, at the local, state, and national level.